fleetdm/fleet/docs/REST API/rest-api.md

 Get aggregate status counts of all OS settings (configuration profiles and disk encryption) enforced on hosts.

-For Fleet Premium users, the counts can optionally be filtered by team id.
-If no team id is specified, team profiles are excluded from the results (i.e., only profiles that are associated with "No team" are listed).
+For Fleet Premium users, the counts can optionally be filtered by `team_id`.
+If no `team_id` is specified, team profiles are excluded from the results (i.e., only profiles that are associated with "No team" are listed).

 `GET /api/v1/fleet/mdm/profiles/summary`